Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/azure/README.md

    - Update of the parameter `--topic` from the environment variable `topic`

-   - Provisioning of the `producer.properties` configuration file to proper configure the access configurations required by __Azure__:
+   - Provisioning of the `producer.properties` configuration file to properly configure the access configurations required by __Azure__:

      ```yaml
      # Configure SASL/PLAIN mechanism